klgrady/example_repo/README.md

 3. sendo

 Example forked from Coursera Guided Project and cloned to Takashi Sendo local Mac.
-Adding changes at remote repo.
+Adding changes at remote repo to check how "pull" works.